laurencioScript/api-animes/README.md

 ### <a href='#'> Documentação da Api </a>

-> Começe a usar agora.
+> Começe a usar agora

 ### <a href='https://nestjs.com/'> Documentação do NestJS </a>

-> Tire duvidas sobre o framework.
+> Tire dúvidas sobre o framework

 ### <a href='https://www.kaggle.com/CooperUnion/anime-recommendations-database'> CSV dos animes </a>